How to de register as self employed

 6. Planning for future employment: De-registering as self-employed does not mean the end of your working life.
 You may want to explore alternative employment options or consider starting a new business venture.
 Take the time to assess your skills, interests, and goals to determine the best path forward.

-See also How to spell birthday
+See also How to put a pad in

 It is important to seek professional advice if you are unsure of the process or need assistance with any specific aspects of de-registering as self-employed.
 This will ensure that you comply with all legal and financial obligations during the transition.